Yasmin Schnack

 Yasmin Schnack (born May 4, 1988) is a former professional tennis player from the United States.

 Her highest singles and doubles rankings are No. 371 and No. 140, respectively, both set in the 2012 season.

-In her career, Schnack won two singles titles and eleven doubles titles on the ITF Circuit.
+In her career, Schnack won two singles and eleven doubles titles on the ITF Women's Circuit.
 In September 2013, she played her last ITF tournament in Redding, California.

 Career

 2012 has turned out to be the best year yet for Schnack- she won one ITF singles title and five doubles titles, two of those being $50k events.

-In that same year, Yasmin also played her first match in a major tournament at Wimbledon where she entered the doubles event with fellow American player Vania King.
+In that same year, Yasmin also played her first match in a major tournament at Wimbledon where she entered the doubles competition with fellow American player Vania King.
 The pair were eliminated in the first round by Iveta Benešová and Barbora Záhlavová-Strýcová.